thedavidemmanuel/Iris_Species_Classification/README.md

 # Iris Species Classification

-# Iris Species Classification

-This project aims to classify iris flowers into three species using sepal and petal measurements from the classic Iris dataset introduced by R.A.
-Fisher in 1936.
-The dataset contains 150 samples, with 50 samples for each of the three iris species.
+This project implements a Machine Learning pipeline for classifying Iris flowers into three species using sepal and petal measurements.
+The system is deployed on a cloud platform and includes features for model training, evaluation, and prediction.

 ## Project Description

-This project utilizes a Multi-layer Perceptron (MLP) classifier to classify iris flowers into three species based on their sepal and petal measurements.
-The model architecture and hyperparameters were optimized using grid search with cross-validation to achieve the best performance.
+The Iris Species Classification project utilizes a Multi-layer Perceptron (MLP) classifier to categorize Iris flowers based on their sepal and petal measurements.
+The model is trained offline, saved as a pickle file, and deployed on a cloud platform for scalable predictions.

-## Workflow for Proposed Project

-1. Data Preprocessing
-2. Model Training
-3. Model Evaluation
-4. Prediction
+## Features

+- Data preprocessing and feature engineering
+- Model training using MLP classifier
+- Model evaluation with various metrics
+- Cloud deployment for scalable predictions
+- UI for visualizing the ML pipeline process
+- Ability to retrain the model with new data
+- Real-time predictions through API endpoints

 ## Project Structure